 Bruce Springsteen set out to make a rural influenced album with Darkness On the Edge of Town, the long awaited follow-up to his 1975 breakthrough, Born to Run.
+This album is what many consider as one of Bruce’s best albums.
 The album’s delay was caused mainly by a legal battle with former manager, Mike Appel, over song rights and control, during which Springsteen toured extensively with the E Street Band, building group chemistry which carried over into the recordings.
 The album was produced by Springsteen, John Landau and guitarist Steve Van Zandt, with Landau being more a “formalist”, Van Zandt preferring more of a “garage” sound and Springsteen acting as arbitrator.

 Springsteen’s songs were inspired by such diverse influences as the new punk sound and his recent embrace of traditional country music.
 He later called this album an honest “reckoning with the adult world” and a reaction to his own good fortune.
 Unlike the escapism themes of Born To Run, the album pays tribute to the stability of small time life, through good times and bad.
 Musically and sonically, the album features the dynamic of the many players fighting for space within the limited sonic domain of this record, making it interesting and entertaining from end to end.